Haivision/srt/docs/handshake.md

 ### HSv4 Extended Handshake Process

-The HSv4 extension handshake process starts **after the connection is considered established**.
+The HSv4 extended handshake process starts **after the connection is considered established**.
 Whatever problems may occur after this point *will only affect data transmission*.

-This process uses the UDT command extension mechanism - a command that is recognized with major code as `UMSG_EXT` and with minor code contained in the less significant half (which is always 0 for standard messages).
+Here the handshake is performed with the use of aforementioned "SRT Extended Messages", using control messages with major type `UMSG_EXT`.

-Note that these command messages, although sent over an established connection, are still simply UDP packets and as such they are subject to all the problematic UDP protocol phenomena, such as packet loss (packet recovery applies exclusively to the payload).
+Note that these command messages, although sent over an established connection, are still simply UDP packets and as such they are subject to all the problematic UDP protocol phenomena, such as packet loss (packet recovery applies exclusively to the payload packets).
 Therefore messages are sent "stubbornly" (with a slight delay between subsequent retries) until the peer responds, with some maximum number of retries before giving up.
 It's very important to understand that the first message from an Initiator is sent at the same moment when the application requests transmission of the first data packet.
 This data packet is **not** held back until the extended SRT handshake is finished.
 The first command message is sent, followed by the first data packet, and the rest of the transmission continues without having the extended SRT handshake yet agreed upon.

-This means that the initial few data packets are being sent without having the appropriate SRT settings already working, raising two concerns:
+This means that the initial few data packets might be sent without having the appropriate SRT settings already working, which may raise two concerns:

 - *There is a delay in the application of latency to recevied packets* -- At first, packets are being delivered immediately.
-It is only when the `SRT_CMD_HSREQ` message is processed that latency is applied to the received packets (the  \
-TSBPD mechanism isn't working until then).
+It is only when the `SRT_CMD_HSREQ` message is processed that latency is applied to the received packets (the TSBPD mechanism isn't working until then).

-- *There is a delay in the application of encryption (if used)* -- Packets can't be decrypted until the `SRT_CMD_KMREQ` is processed and the keys installed.
+- *There is a delay in the receiving application of encryption (if used)* -- Packets can't be decrypted until the `SRT_CMD_KMREQ` is processed and the keys installed.
 The data packets are still encrypted, but the receiver can't decrypt them and will drop them.

 The codes for commands used are the same in HSv4 and HSv5 processes.
-In HSv4 these are minor codes used with the  `UMSG_EXT` command, whereas in HSv5 they are in the "command" part of the extension block.
-The messages are sent as "REQ" parts until they get something as an "RSP" part, up to some timeout, after which they give up and stay with a pure UDT connection.
+In HSv4 these are minor message type codes used with the `UMSG_EXT` command, whereas in HSv5 they are in the "command" part of the extension block.
+The messages that are sent as "REQ" parts will be repeatedly sent until they get a corresponding "RSP" part, up to some timeout, after which they give up and stay with a pure UDT connection.

 ### HSv5 Extended Handshake Process

-The `Type` field in a conclusion message contains one of these flags:
+The **Extension Flags** subfield in the `Type` field in a conclusion handshake message contains one of these flags:

 - `HS_EXT_HSREQ`: defines SRT characteristic data; practically always present
 - `HS_EXT_KMREQ`: if using encryption, defines encryption block